djangodeployment/django-deployment-book/06-settings.rst

 ----------

 Django uses the SECRET_KEY_ in several cases, for example, when digitally signing sessions in cookies.
-If it leaks, then attackers might be able to compromise your system.
+If it leaks, attackers might be able to compromise your system.
 You should not use the ``SECRET_KEY`` you use in development, because that one is easy to leak, and because many developers often have access to it, whereas they should not have access to the production ``SECRET_KEY``.